99Designs Review: Some Thoughts From First Hand Experience

 Likewise, some of the designs that came in as top runner ups also had hundreds of positive reviews.
-If you’re hoping to jump in and just throw up some basic designs, then chances are you will struggle.
-Or you just won’t get that many payments.
-However, the graphic artists who clearly looked at the uploaded “designs I like” and obviously did some obvious work creating a new idea using elements, instead of just rehashing one of those examples, those designers will get a lot of sales.
+If you're hoping to jump in and throw up some basic designs, then chances are you will struggle.
+Or you won't get that many payments.
+However, the graphic artists who clearly looked at the uploaded “designs I like” and obviously did some obvious work creating a new idea using elements, instead of just rehashing one of those examples, those considered all the best designers will get a lot of sales.

 There is always a high demand for good art and good graphic design.
 These are surprisingly hard things to find.
 If you're looking for ways to make money as an artist, 99Designs is one of the first places to check out online.

-The fact my brother and I badly needed a professionally done logo for our website/business (https://amazingoutdooradventures.com) was pretty obvious from the beginning.
-Our original website banner was four outdoor pictures sort of collaged together.
+The fact my brother and I badly needed a professionally done logo for our website/business was pretty obvious from the beginning.
+Our original website banner was four outdoor pictures collaged together.
 The stand in logo was a blurry light blue square with our website name in white letters with the top of a blurry mountain peak in the background.
-Look, we’re not graphic designers, we know how bad both options looked.
-It was obvious we needed a logo done.
+We're not graphic designers.
+We know how bad both options looked.
+It was obvious we needed a logo by better designers done.

 Most important, we were able to upload pictures of logos that we liked.
 This gave us a chance to find some logos from other outdoor sites or stores and use those.
 I highly recommend this step.
 I uploaded three for reference.
 Two were somewhat similar, but I also wanted one very different style of logo I liked to make sure we received many different styles or colors of logos.
 A better variety meant a better chance we would see something we like.

 One or two received designs were from left field and just easy dismissals.
 We didn't like anything about them.
 One or two early ones were okay, but they were clearly barely a step or two over from one of the example logos.
 A low effort re-brand.
 Even one of those actually looked pretty good.